cbg-ethz/V-pipe/docs/tutorial_hiv.md

 ## Preparation

 Copy the samples directory you created in the step "Preparing a small dataset" to this working directory.
-(You can display the directory structure with `tree samples` or `find samples`.)
+(You can display the directory structure with `tree testing/work/resources/samples` or `find testing/work/resources/samples`.)

 ```bash
 mkdir -p testing/work/resources
 mv testing/V-pipe/docs/example_HIV_data/samples testing/work/resources/samples
 ```

+Note that:
+ - by default V-pipe expects its samples in a directory `samples` contained directly in the working directory - i.e. `testing/work/sample``
+ - in this tutorial we put them inside the `resources` subdirectory, and will set the config file accordingly.

 ### Reference
 If you have a reference sequences that you would like to use for read mapping and alignment, then add it to the `resources/reference/ref.fasta` directory.
 In our case, however, we will use the reference sequence HXB2 already provided by V-Pipe `V-pipe/resources/hiv/HXB2.fasta`.